National Biodiversity Assessment

 The NBA process takes approximately five years, and involves wide participation from stakeholders, scientists and biodiversity management experts throughout the country.
 A Core Reference Group for the NBA overseas the entire project, while technical component teams undertake the key scientific and technical work for each component (e.g. terrestrial, freshwater, wetland, estuarine, genetics, invasive species, species, etc.).

 Multiple workshops and reference group meetings are held for each component of the NBA, and discussions at South Africa’s annual Biodiversity Planning Forum bring together more scientists, practitioners and managers.
-Each component also has external reviewer(s).
-All of this work culminates in the Synthesis Report, the LIFE report, the component reports, peer-reviewed papers in journals, and data and metadata – all of which is made public.
+All of this work culminates in the Synthesis Report, the popular report, the component reports, peer-reviewed papers in journals, and data and metadata – all of which is made public.

 While the scope of the NBA may expand over time to include additional aspects or themes, the intention is to retain the assessment of a set of core indicators that can provide a robust long-term picture of the status and trends in South Africa’s biodiversity.
 Each NBA also identifies priority areas and priority actions, such as: